porridgewithraisins/chess-opening-info/README.md

 openings.json is simply the SQLite3 table exported to JSON format.

 The dataset stores moves in Smith Notation.
-A utility function depending on the popular [chess.js](https://github.com/jhlywa/chess.js/) which converts any notation to [Standard Algebraic Notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)) is exposed in convertMoveNotation.js
+A utility function depending on the popular [chess.js](https://github.com/jhlywa/chess.js/) which converts any notation to [Standard Algebraic Notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)) is exposed in convertMoveNotation.js.
+This is also used in openings.js